 Taking Public Transportation to and from Disneyland and Universal Studios Hollywood

 There are many great day trips you can make using the trains.
 You can travel up to Union Station in LA, which is located near Olvera Street Historic District.
 You can also take the train for day trips down to south Orange County to historic San Juan Capistrano (home of the Mission and petting zoo) or San Clemente (one of the best beach towns with great walking trails, dining, shopping and a pier).

 Getting to Universal Studios Hollywood

-We were surprised and excited to learn that you CAN take a train to Universal Studios from Union Station In LA.
-From Union Station (which has trains coming to it from all directions in the surrounding areas), you can use your Metrolink ticket to transfer to the red line Metro Rail subway.
-Travel in the direction of North Hollywood, but exit at Universal City.
+It may not be the Hogwarts Express, but you CAN take a train to Universal Studios from Union Station In LA.
+From Union Station (which has trains coming to it from all directions in the surrounding areas via Amtrak and Metrolink), you can use your Metrolink ticket to transfer to the Red Line Metro Rail subway.
+Travel on the Red Line Westbound the direction of North Hollywood, and exit at Universal City/Studio City.
 There you will find a free shuttle that will take you right to the front gate of Universal Studios Hollywood.
-Note that if you are already in the LA area, you can probably buy the Metro Retail tickets for much less if you do not need to use Metrolink to get to Union Station.
+The shuttle runs every 10-15 minutes, seven days a week from 7:00 a.m. until two hours after park closing.

 We recommend buying your Universal Studios Hollywood tickets in advance since they are much more expensive at the gate.
-Our tickets can save you up to $26 from the ticket window prices (depending on when you want to visit).
-If you are taking Harry Potter fans to the Wizarding World, you can pretend that the train is the Hogwarts Express.
+Our tickets can save you up to $26 from the Front Gate ticket window prices (depending on when you want to visit).
+If you are taking Harry Potter fans to the Wizarding World, you can pretend that the train really is the Hogwarts Express.
 That’s the best we can offer since you can’t arrive by broomstick, Floo powder, portkey or by disapparating.
-But if we figure out how to arrive by magic we’ll let you know!
+But if we figure out how to arrive by magic, we’ll let you know!

 Using Bus Tours